Quantifying Hallucinations in Language Language Models on Medical Textbooks: Discussion

 We computed a Spearman correlation between each model’s hallucination rate and its mean usefulness score ( the Likert label (Good/Okay/Bad)) and observed a negative association across the eight models ($\rho=-0.71$, $n=8$, two-sided $p=0.058$).
-Unsurprisingly, we observed that models with lower hallucination rates tended to receive higher usefulness scores.
 The association varied by question format as inverse prompts showed the steepest relationship ($\rho=-0.78$), and clinicians penalised errors on inverse questions more heavily than comparable issues on the non-inverse prompts.
-Figures~\ref{fig:bias-weighted} and~\ref{fig:likert-bias-weighted} demonstrate a low tendency for bias to affect the overall results of the study as the five most prolific annotators (each $>400$ judgements) produce model orderings that agree with the aggregate ranking (Kendall’s $\tau>0.82$).
+Figures~\ref{fig:bias-weighted} and~\ref{fig:likert-bias-weighted} demonstrate a low tendency for bias to affect the overall results of the study as the five most prolific annotators (each $>400$ judgements) produce model orderings that agree on aggregate ranking.